 The majority of your audience – around 67%, to be exact – will only need to see three bad reviews to decide against using your products or services.
 94% of people have said that an online review has dissuaded them from using a particular company in the past.
 These statistics alone show how potent negative reviews can be, and what a huge impact they are likely to have on your business.

-So what do you do when you come up against an unsatisfied customer intent on broadcasting news of their displeasure online?
+So what do you do when you come up against an unsatisfied customer intent on broadcasting news of their displeasure through online negative business reviews?

 Steps to Handling Negative Reviews